osmedeus/documentation/src/premium/cloud-setup.md

 !!! info "This is only available in the premium package"

+!!! quote "Currently only these providers are supported: DigitalOcean, Linode"

 ## Here is how the scan looks like

 ![cloud-start-scan](/static/premium/cloud-scan-start.png){ loading=lazy }